 On-Page SEO Techniques for Higher Category Page Rankings

-Creating categories in WordPress doesn’t require much effort.
-All you need to do is assign a post to a category, and you’re done.
-Fun!
-But is that all?
+Creating categories in WordPress is easy – assign a post to a category and you’re done.
+But is that enough?

 1. Optimize Category Name and SEO Title

-The category page should have a relevant and descriptive name that conveys what an average user can expect to find on that page.
-The category name is usually what appears on the blog itself, and you can set it when editing the category.
+Give your category a descriptive name that tells visitors what to expect.
+The category name is what appears on the blog itself, and you set it when editing the category.

 For example, if your blog is about travel and one of the categories is “Far East,” you can set the category name to “Tips and Information for Travelers in the Far East | Your Blog Name.”
 Another option is “Far East – Tips and Information for Travelers | Your Blog Name.”